deepestblue/ilakkanam/README.md

 ### API surface

-`lib/main.js` exports the following
+`lib/ilakkanam.js` exports the following

 * `schema` ‐ returns a `Map` of opaque keys to display strings, representing the various verb forms for a given verb.
+* `verbClasses` ‐ returns an array of strings representing the various verb classes.
+* `validVerbClasses(verb,)` ‐ returns an array of strings representing verb classes that are valid for the given `verb`.
 * `getForms(verb, [optional] verbClass, [optional] isModernSpelling?,)` ‐ returns a `Map` of keys from `schema` and values representing the specific verb forms for the `verb`.
 The optional `verbClass` is needed when the `verb` belongs to multiple classes, like `படு` or `மாட்டு`. `isModernSpelling?` if the forms should use the modern spelling of `ஐ` and `கை` instead of the traditional `அய்` and `கய்`.
 * `causativeFormsKey` ‐ returns the name of the opaque key used to index into the return value of `getForms` to get the set of causative forms for the verb, if they exist.
-* `verbClasses` ‐ returns an array of strings representing the various verb classes.
-* `validVerbClasses(verb,)` ‐ returns an array of strings representing verb classes that are valid for the given `verb`.
 * `isRecoverable(exception,)` ‐ returns whether an exception thrown represents a recoverable exception with a `message` to display, or a fatal exception.

 ### UI

-*Vinayinam* comes with a basic SPA UI that also tests the API surface.
-You can access the UI at <https://www.ambari.sh/vinayinam/> or host it yourself by serving up `index.html`.
+*Ilakkanam* comes with a basic SPA UI that also tests the API surface.
+You can access the UI at <https://www.ambari.sh/ilakkanam/> or host it yourself by serving up `index.html`.

 ## Future work